Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 Pain in the muscles;

-sleep disorders;
+Sleep disorders;

 Headache of varying intensity, often sudden, in various areas (temporal, frontal, parietal, less often - occipital);

-Painful tight compaction along the inflamed artery;
+Painful, stringy compaction along the inflamed artery;

 Neurological, mental disorders.